Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper we studied the evolutionary algorithms for the KP where the capacity dynamically changes during the optimization process.
 In the introduced dynamic setting, the frequency of changes is determined by $\tau$.
 The magnitude of changes is chosen randomly either under the uniform distribution $\mathcal{U}(-r, r)$ or under the normal distribution $\mathcal{N}(0, \sigma^2)$.
-We compared the performance of (1+1)~EA, two simple multi-objective approaches with different dominance definitions (MOEA, MOEA\_D), the classic versions versions of NSGA-II and SPEA2 as advance multi-objective algorithms, and the effect of customized elitism on their performance.
-Our experiments in the case of uniform weights verified the previous theoretical studies for (1+1)~EA and MOEA~\cite{shi2017reoptimization}.
+We compared the performance of (1+1)~EA, two simple multi-objective approaches with different dominance definitions (\EA, \EAd), the classic versions of NSGA-II and SPEA2 as advanced multi-objective algorithms, and the effect of customized elitism on their performance.
+Our experiments in the case of uniform weights verified the previous theoretical studies for (1+1)~EA and \EA~\cite{DBLP:journals/algorithmica/ShiSFKN19}.
 It is shown that the multi-objective approach, which uses a population in the optimization, outperforms (1+1)~EA.
 Furthermore, we considered the algorithms in the case of general weights for different classes of instances with a variation of frequencies and magnitudes.
-Our results illustrated that MOEA does not perform well in the general case due to its dominance procedure.
-However, MOEA\_D, which benefits from a population with a smaller size and non-dominated solutions, beats (1+1)~EA in most cases.
-On the other hand, in the environments with highly frequent changes, (1+1)~EA performs better than the multi-objective approaches.
-In such cases, the population slows down MOEA\_D in reacting to the dynamic change.
-Selecting MOEA\_D as the winner baseline algorithm, we compared its performance with NSGA-II and SPEA2 as advanced evolutionary algorithm.
-Our results showed that although classic versions of NSGA-II and SPEA2 are significantly better than MOEA\_D in many cases, their distribution handling techniques prevent the algorithms to keep track of the optimal solutions.
-Thus MOEA\_D outperform them in low frequent changes.
+Our results illustrated that \EA does not perform well in the general case due to its dominance procedure.
+However, \EAd, which benefits from a population with a smaller size and non-dominated solutions, beats (1+1)~EA in most cases.
+On the other hand, in the environments with highly frequency changes, (1+1)~EA performs better than the multi-objective approaches.
+In such cases, the population slows down \EAd in reacting to the dynamic change.
+Selecting \EAd as the winner baseline algorithm, we compared its performance with NSGA-II and SPEA2 as advanced evolutionary algorithm.
+Our results showed that although classic versions of NSGA-II and SPEA2 are significantly better than \EAd in many cases, their distribution handling techniques prevent the algorithms from keep track of the optimal solutions.
+Thus, \EAd outperform them in low frequency changes.
 To address this weakness, we improved these algorithms by applying an additional elitism which keeps the best found solution in the population.
+The final results show that SPEA2 and NSGA-II with new elitism approach outperform \EAd even facing high frequency changes.